gvwilson/sdxpy/src/perf/index.md

 Notice that we use `other.cols()` and `other.get()` rather than reaching into the other dataframe.
-We defined the [%i "abstract class" %] because we expect to implement dataframes in several different ways.
+We are planning to implement dataframes in several different ways, and we might want to compare instances of those different implementations.
-Those other ways might not use the same data structures, so we can only rely on the interface defined in the [%i "base class" %].
+Since they might have different internal data structures, the only safe way to do this is to rely on the interface defined in the [%i "base class" %].
 {: .continue}

 Our final operations are selection,